 Plan to feed the baby with a full feeding right before your newborn portrait session.

 You can do that at home if you have a shorter drive to the studio, or you can do that when you arrive at the studio.
 Some babies tend to need to eat a bit more during photo shoots, as well, so it’s important that you are comfortable with breastfeeding your baby at the studio.
 Otherwise, bring at least 2 extra full bottles so that you can bottle-feed feed the baby as needed.
 I also have an on-site bathroom if you just want to bring some powder formula and some spare bottles.

 If you’re breastfeeding your baby it’s important to pay attention to what you’re eating and drinking for a few days before the photo shoot.
 Remember, what you eat, the baby eats.
 Things like caffeine, sugar, gassy foods (beans, broccoli, cabbage, and Brussels sprouts), and acidic foods (oranges and tomatoes) can have an impact on your baby’s digestive system leading to an upset tummy and gas.
 Take a look at this article outlining the foods you should be eating and avoiding while breastfeeding.

 Lastly, I need your patience.
 This is a process that cannot be rushed.
 My sessions are baby-led meaning I take my queues from them.
-Like I stated above, babies that are unsettled will take longer to fall asleep, stay asleep and pose.
+As I stated above, babies that are unsettled will take longer to fall asleep, stay asleep and pose.
 I strongly recommend that if you have a spouse or partner that will get too impatient to wait it out, have them drive separately to the session.
 That way they can take off once their part of the session is over (and we can hang out and have some girl talk!)
 This will ensure that we get all of the poses and as much variety out of your session.

 Remember, your newborn is only a newborn once.
-It’s important that you come well prepared for the session, so that we can make the most out of this time together!
+It’s important that you come well-prepared for the session so that we can make the most out of this time together!